telerik/blazor-docs/components/treelist/templates/filter.md

 To customize the filter cell, use the `<FilterCellTemplate>` tag of the `<TreeListColumn>`.
 It receives a `context` of type `FilterCellTemplateContext` that provides the following members:

-* `FilterDescriptor` - the object that describes the column filter.
-By default it has a first filter with the type and name of the field, and you can add more to its `FilterDescriptors` collection, or change its `LogicalOperator` from the default `AND`.
+* `FilterDescriptor` - a [CompositeFilterDescriptor](https://docs.telerik.com/blazor-ui/api/Telerik.DataSource.CompositeFilterDescriptor) object that describes the column filter.
+By default, its `FilterDescriptors` field contains two `FilterDescriptor` instances and its `LogicalOperator` is `AND`.
+You can populate the filter values in the existing `FilterDescriptors` and add more instances.
+You can change their [filter operator]({%slug common-features-filter-operators%}) and the `LogicalOperator` of the `CompositeFilterDescriptor`.

 * `FilterAsync()` - an `async` method that invokes the built-in treelist filtering logic so you can call upon it easily from your template (e.g., when a value changes or a button is clicked).